 About CCHL

-CCHL was set up 1993 in response to calls for a confidential independent non-political buffer between the Council and the companies it owned.
+CCHL was set up 1993 in response to calls for a confidential independent non-political buffer between Council and the companies it owned.
 CCHL therefore ensures that a commercial approach is taken to managing the interface with the Council’s companies.

 CCHL functions in relation to existing investments